MolaAlleseasy/blog-1/content/post/9-apps-to-rule-them-all.md

 }

 // Every app in my test will be an object of the class App
-// Every object of class App has to have a name and can have ratings and reasons for these ratings for different categories
+// Every object of class App must have a name and can have ratings and reasons therefore in different categories

 class App {
     var name : String = "Who am I?"